EDUCBA

 • Another important feature to note here is Spell check doesn’t ignore repeated words.
 You can identify it by comparing Screenshot 1 and Screenshot 6 carefully.

 Cell F4 has “how are you?” and spell check has detected it.
-I have deleted it with the delete option it which only appears when we have any kind of repetition in Excel.
+I have deleted it with the delete option, which only appears when we have any kind of repetition in Excel.

 Things to Remember

-• Spell check is used to identify spelling errors in Excel.
+• Excel uses spell check to identify spelling errors.

 • It doesn’t detect errors in words written in uppercase or have numbers in it.